Bubblr-Inc/ai-vault-aws-installation/README.md

 [Costs Estimates can be found here:](doc/COST.md)

 ```
-_Note_ You may choose to use a classic load balancer, traefik or Nginx load balancer for the Ingress,
+Note: You may choose to use a classic load balancer, traefik or Nginx load balancer for the Ingress,
 and you may use your own managed Postgres or Kubernetes on raw EC2.
 However this is not covered in this guide.
 ```
 #### Permissions requirements